mithraiclabs/spl-token-staking/README.md

 ## Program Architecture

-Working document for the architecture of a Single Sided Staking program that tokenizes the stake.
+Working document for the architecture of a SPL Token Staking program that tokenizes the stake for use in SPL Governance.

 Caveats: